LennartCode/Git-Cheat-Sheet/README.md

 git checkout <name of new feature branch>

 # Work on the feature branch
+git add --all
+git commit -m <commit message>

 # Push to the feature branch
 git push

 # Create a merge request
-# A team member merges the feature branch into the development branch and deletes the feature branch
+# A team member reviews your code, merges the feature branch into the development branch and deletes the feature branch

 # Remove local copy of the feature branch
 git fetch --prune